WIG D&I Conference Agenda

 Featuring

-Bernadette Thompson CBE, Executive Director of Equality, Diversity and Inclusion, King’s College Hospital NHS Foundation Trust
+Bernadette Thompson OBE, Executive Director of Equality, Diversity and Inclusion, King’s College Hospital NHS Foundation Trust

 Fiona Vines, Chief Inclusion Officer, BT Group